Andrefsbernardo/ExcelSlide-pptx-slide-generator/README.md

 git clone https://github.com/yourusername/ExcelSlide-pptx-slide-generator.git
 cd ExcelSlide-pptx-slide-generator

-Replace filenames if you decide to use different sample files.
+- Replace filenames if you decide to use different sample files.
+- Replace **yourusername** with your GitHub username in the git clone link when you create the repo.
 ```

 ### 2. Install Dependencies